 It was here in March 1945 that at the age of 15 she succumbed to typhus.

-When her father Otto, the only survivor of the eight who went into hiding, was given Anne’s diary by a neighbor who had found it and kept it after the family had been arrested, he decided to honor his daughter’s ambitions to be a writer.
+When her father Otto, the only survivor of the eight who went into hiding, was given Anne’s diary by a neighbour who had found it and kept it after the family had been arrested, he decided to honour his daughter’s ambitions to be a writer.

 Though he initially struggled with the idea of making public his daughter's private thoughts, in a letter to a friend he wrote:

 'Anne’s Diary helped me a great deal to gain again a positive outlook on life.
 I hoped by publishing it to help many people in the same way and this turned out to be true'. *